MahammadJafarzada/SnapBuy/README.md

 #  SnapBuy App

 Welcome to the SnapBuy App!
 This is a cross-platform mobile application built with React Native that provides users with a seamless shopping experience.
-The app supports features like product browsing, user authentication, shopping cart management, and secure checkout.
+The app supports features like product browsing, user authentication and shopping cart management.

 ---